pivotal-cf/docs-service-metrics/operator.html.md

 The metrics_command can be a path to an executable script.
 In this case, make sure that the path is valid on the BOSH-deployed VM and that the file has the right permissions.

-If the execution of metrics_command fails for any reason, the BOSH deployment will fail.
+If the execution of metrics_command fails for any reason, the service-metrics job will not start and the BOSH deployment will fail.

 An example snippet is shown below: